 Myths Regarding Nitrous Oxide & Use with Your Mustang

 Due to the improper use and misunderstanding of nitrous, there are many myths circling about it.
 Many of these myths are from misinformed users and give the power adder a bad reputation.

+Is nitrous oxide flammable?
 Many think nitrous is a highly volatile flammable gas.
-Of course, that couldn’t be further from the truth.
-Nitrous is not flammable at all and used alone it will not ignite; nitrous only provides more oxygen to be burned and a colder intake charge.
+That couldn’t be further from the truth.
+Nitrous is not flammable at all and used alone it will not ignite.
+Nitrous only provides more oxygen to be burned and a colder intake charge.

-Before you start huffing your nitrous bottle, please realize it is not the same as what the dentist gives you.
+Is medical grade nitrous the same as automotive nitrous?
+Before you start huffing your nitrous bottle, please realize it's not the same as what the dentist gives you.
 It is not intended for medical use.
 Medical grade nitrous is the purest form of nitrous oxide.
 There is also no performance advantage to using medical nitrous in your Mustang.

 Getting the Power Right - Setting Up the Flow

 One of the great things about nitrous is you can set it up to fit your driving/racing style, suited specifically to your needs.
 Nitrous can be setup to only go on once you are at wide-open throttle (WOT), or you could have it gradually increase throughout your RPM range.
 Of course, there is the classic method of having a button and hitting it exactly when you need it.
 There are many ways to use a nitrous system.
 It really comes down to what suites your needs best.

 Choose the Best Kit for You & Your Mustang

 As with any power adder, it's recommended the engine be designed and built to handle the power.
 A forged rotating assembly is highly recommended.
 If properly installed and used, nitrous is no more damaging than a supercharger or turbo.
 In fact, since nitrous is only used on demand and not constantly, many consider it to be the safest power adder for the cost.